 For some services we are the only centre in the UK to that is able to provide the service.

-Our work as a hospital is based on the strategic direction established by the Department of Health (DH).
-The DH website contains key national strategies which guide us.
+Our work as a hospital is based on the strategic direction established by the Department of Health & Social Care (DHSC).
+The DHSC website contains key national strategies which guide us.

 GOSH and UCL Partners